TeoAndB/RadioFloorController/README.md

-A simple REST API in .NET (C#) mimicking a radio station: it allows certain users to be exclusively part of certain groups.
+A simple REST API in .NET (C#) mimicking a radio station: it allows certain users to be exclusively part of certain groups (radio floors).
 Capabilities:
 - add group to a user
 - remove user from group
 - group timeout: the group held by a user is automatically released after a certain time